Keeping yourself safe from the kids (and others).

-To protect one bucket from the others, we somehow need to split the network, which might be easy if your router supports it, or slightly more difficult if not.
-On top of that, we also need to talk about how the “Internet of Things” and software firewalls affect what we do.
+To protect one bucket from the others, we need to split the network.
+This might be easy if your router supports it, or slightly more difficult if not.
+On top of that, we also need to talk about how the “internet of things” and software firewalls affect what we do.

 Split the network using guest access

 One approach is to carve your local network into two: a trusted and an untrusted network.

-Routers protect you from the internet; the threats that are “out there”.
+Routers protect you from the threats that are “out there” on the internet.
 A more simplistic way to think of it is simply this: one side of a router is trusted — the LAN (Local Area Network) into which you plug in your computers — and the other side, the WAN (Wide Area Network), or internet side, is not.

 The router protects the trusted side from the untrusted side by preventing incoming connections: only connections that originate from the trusted side can be made across the router.1 In other words, only information your computer asks for comes across the connection.
 Malicious attempts to get into your computer from out in the wilds of the internet are blocked.

-Some modern routers include what is called “guest access”.
+Some modern routers offer guest access to the internet.
 This creates two local networks isolated from each another.

-Guest access protects the trusted side from the less-trusted, as no connections can be made between the two while protecting them both from the internet.
+Guest access protects the trusted side from the less-trusted, as no connections can be made between the two and both are protected from the internet.

 Unfortunately, guest access is usually restricted to wireless connections.
 If you have a wired connection, like that of your kid’s computer in their bedroom, you may not have this option.

 Split the network by getting a second IP

-In our last example, we’ve set up two local networks isolated from one another by virtue of the split that happens at the router.
+In the example above, we set up two local networks isolated from one another by virtue of a split that happens at the router.
 This works well, as the router not only splits the network but allows you to share the single IP address assigned to you by your ISP.

-Of course, with your ISP’s help, you can set up two, actual, distinct networks.
+With your ISP’s help, you can set up two distinct networks.